phyde19/personal-blog/README.md

-## Overall goal (for README)
+# Minimal Astro Blog Starter

+This project demonstrates a very small blog powered by [Astro](https://docs.astro.build/).
-Create a *minimal* Astro Blog starter with a single Markdown post that briefly introduces OAuth 2.0 (dummy content for now).
+It includes a single Markdown post introducing OAuth 2.0 as a placeholder topic.

+## Getting Started

+1. Install dependencies with `npm install`.
+2. Start the development server using `npm run dev`.

+Astro's documentation explains all configuration options in detail: <https://docs.astro.build/en/getting-started/>.

-The project should be ready to run locally with `npm run dev` and can be deployed to Vercel without extra configuration.
+The included `astro.config.mjs` uses `@astrojs/vercel` so the project can be deployed to Vercel without additional setup.